What’s The Connection Between Self Esteem and Hair Thinning At Menopause?

 Hair loss.
 It can be one of the distressing things about the menopause journey.
 Even if it doesn’t shed it often loses its lustrous, glossy volume.
 We’re sorry to be the

 Have you noticed a rash occurring on your skin lately?
 This subject came up in our community recently.
-It’s not one of the more common signs of peri/menopause and we
+Although, it’s not one of the more common signs of peri/menopause and we

 This is the time when menstruation is well and truly over, the ovaries have stopped producing high levels of sex hormones and for many ladies, perimenopause symptoms subside.